-Successful startups solve a single problem at the beginning, big enough to drive traction on its own and expand it later.
-Another example is Facebook, initially an exclusive social app for Harvard students, that expanded to become an exclusive social app for US post-secondary schools, only to expand to what it is today.
+Successful startups solve a single problem at the beginning, big enough to drive traction on their own and expand it later.
+Another example is Facebook, initially an exclusive social app for Harvard students, which expanded to become an exclusive social app for US post-secondary schools, only to expand to what it is today.

 Finding the Winner

-A lean startup methodology strives to reduce the time between building (e.g. the product), measuring results (from feedback), learning from previous iterations to building again and repeating.
+A lean startup methodology strives to reduce the time between building (e.g. the product), measuring results (from feedback), learning from previous iterations building again, and repeating.
 A lean startup gets into the cycle as fast as possible, knowing that each iteration reduces uncertainty.